-By way of a request by the financial intermediary and explicit approval by the tax administration

-By way of registering in a public EU register of authorized intermediaries without explicit prior

-approval by the tax authorities
+- By way of a request by the financial intermediary and explicit approval by the tax administration - □ By way of registering in a public EU register of authorized intermediaries without explicit prior approval by the tax authorities

-III.
 III.C.
 Enhancing existing administrative cooperation framework

-29 29.
-Do you think that it would be appropriate to broaden the administrative cooperation framework in the EU

-(base of on the Directive on administrative cooperation - DAC) to include the automatic exchange of ional financial information 5 related to the payments received
+29. Do you think that it would be appropriate to broaden the administrative cooperation framework in the EU (based on the Directive on administrative cooperation - DAC) to include the automatic exchange of additional financial information5 related to the payments received

-Strongly agree
+- □ Strongly agree

-Agree
+- □ Agree

-Agree to some extent
+- □ Agree to some extent

-Do not agree Don't know
+- Do not agree

-N/A
+- Don't know

-30. se of a positive reply to the previous question, do you consider that the EU framework for administrative eration in the field of direct taxation should be broadened:
+30. In case of a positive reply to the previous question, do you consider that the EU framework for administrative cooperation in the field of direct taxation should be broadened:

-To describe the force the implementation of the consequent described in section III A and section III D

 Independently from the implementation of the measures described in section III.A and section III.B In combination with the above-mentioned measures

-N/A

-24 14//

-31. should be the entities bound to report the relevant information on the payment made to the investor: EU financial intermediaries?
+31. Who should be the entities bound to report the relevant information on the payment made to the investor: only EU financial intermediaries or both EU and non- EU financial intermediaries?

-- /

-Only EU financial intermediaries

-Both EU and non-EU financial intermediaries
+- □ Only EU financial intermediaries - Both EU and non-EU financial intermediaries the EU source country

-32. nich country should the relevant information be reported by the financial intermediary closest to the tor (multiple option are available)?
+32. In which country should the relevant information be reported by the financial intermediary closest to the investor (multiple option are available)?

-The residence country of the investor

-The residence country of the investor The residence country of the financial intermediary

-The source country of the investment
+- The residence country of the investor - The residence country of the financial intermediary - $\hfill\square$ The source country of the investment